 Since I started travelling, I have made a conscious decision to travel home (Nigeria) every 1-2 years.
 And so far, I have achieved that.
 For me it’s been important to know my roots.
 Every time I do travel to Nigeria – which is well known for her rich culture and traditions.
 I learn something new about my family and the country.
 That’s hugely important for me.
 I have also, which brings me to the title of this blog post.
 Made it a command to myself that I travel to a new country every year.
 Not just a new country but a country that I would never ever expect myself to go to.
 Last year I visited Nigeria.
 Iceland, Spain, Germany and Morocco.
 All brand new to me (except Nigeria of course).

 Brand new; what does that mean to someone.
 What that means to me is that EVERY single time I make the horrid journey to the airport.
 Go through security and get some nice perfume or make-up from the Duty-Free Shop.
 There is something brand new about each journey.
 I notably always forget the experience of the airport which, believe it or not, I hate!
 Yeah if you’re always the friend holding everyone – which I always am, it becomes a dread.

 The things I do love more than compensate though:- the different cultures, the different environments, the food.
 Which is mostly very new to me (I’m a pushover for trying new things – I’ve eaten duck feet before; don’t ask!).
 The architecture, the sense of a different identity, a different life somewhere else in another part of the world; heck even the political structure is usually completely different to my own here in the UK.

-I hope to not disappoint my readers so soon but my travels will be coming to a slight default this year.
-I will now be concentrating on more home grounded things such as, property buying and taking a hiatus on my travels and taking a token off my friend’s book – “these countries are not going anywhere”.
+I hope not to disappoint my readers so soon.
+But my travels will be coming to a slight default this year.
+Concentrating on more home grounded things and taking a hiatus on my travels .
+And taking a token off my friends book – “these countries are not going anywhere”.
 I shall rekindle my travel-lust in the near future.